isaac-sim/IsaacLab/docs/source/refs/contributing.rst

 `PEP-585 <https://www.python.org/dev/peps/pep-0585/>`__ for
 type-hinting.

+For documentation, we adopt the `Google Style Guide <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`__ for docstrings.
+We use `Sphinx <https://www.sphinx-doc.org/en/master/>`__ for generating the documentation.
+Please make sure that your code is well-documented and follows the guidelines.

 We use the following tools for maintaining code quality:

 * `pre-commit <https://pre-commit.com/>`__: Runs a list of formatters and linters over the codebase.